Introduction

 First Step and Footwork

 Take a short, quick step forward.
-Stay balanced.
+Stay balanced and develop proper football footwork drills habits to improve blocking performance.

 Contact and Hand Placement